“Wow, look at all these books!” you say, as you look at all the cardboard boxes.

-What made the dolly such a good tool?
-It’s simple!
-The wheels are part of a simple machine.
+What made the dollies such good tools for moving the heavy boxes?
+It's simple!
+The wheels on the dolly are part of a simple machine.
 Simple machines help us do work.
 They move things faster, farther, or more easily than we can without them.

 Simple machines have no more than a few parts.
 Some have just one part.
-Nearly every machine has one or more simple machines.
+Nearly every machine contains one or more simple machines.

 You can find wheels and axles on wagons and bicycles.